 Produced by Things Are Changing Productions

 Katy Walker Mejia is a Bronx based educator, musician and filmmaker that received a Bachelor of Arts degree in Transmedia from the University of Texas at Austin.
 She has always seen herself as a multidisciplinary artist.
 Her first short films were screened at the Dallas Video Fest, SXSW, the Red Hook International Film & Video Fest, the International Film Festival of Cinematic Arts, and the Radar International Independent Film Fest.
-She contributes to music video projects, web series and documentary films in many ways be it producing, directing, writing, creating and placing music, behind the camera, editing, animation and graphics.
+She contributes to music video projects, web series and documentary films in many ways, be it producing, directing, writing, creating and placing music, behind the camera, editing, or animation and graphics.
 She and her husband Joel formed Things Are Changing Productions for “seekers of conscious media”.
 Their first feature documentary film, ‘Time is Art’ (2015)has been screened in theaters all over the world.
 The film was self-released via Vimeo/VHX, on DVD and includes bonus scenes on Blu-ray.
-The film is also available in Amazon Video (via Distribber) and en Español.
+The film is also available in Amazon Video (via Distribber in the US & UK only) and en Español.
 More Info / Twitter